gbroxey/blog/wip5.md

 > **Lemma 2.** Let $[\frac{a}{b}, \frac{c}{d}]$ be an interval, and $\frac{p}{q}$ the fraction in the interior with the smallest denominator, and then if there are multiple options, the one with the smallest numerator.
 Then the interval should be split at or before $\frac{p}{q}$.

 _Proof._ By requirement 1, we have $p \geq c$ and $q \geq d$.
 If $p/q$ ends up in the shallower of the two intervals we split into, then there will be a problem.
-The steeper endpoint would have a denominator or numerator larger than that of $p/q$, violating Requirement 1. $\newcommand{\proofqed}{\quad\quad\square}\proofqed$
+The steeper endpoint would have a denominator or numerator larger than that of $p/q$, violating Requirement 1.
+Therefore, we have to split the interval either at $p/q$ or at some more complicated fraction coming before $p/q$. $\newcommand{\proofqed}{\quad\quad\square}\proofqed$

 Alright, enough beating around the bush.
 The Stern-Brocot tree splits the interval $[\frac{a}{b}, \frac{c}{d}]$ at the slope $p/q$ described above.
 Moreover, starting from $[\frac{0}{1}, \frac{1}{0}]$, we get intervals $[\frac{a}{b}, \frac{c}{d}]$ who split at $\frac{p}{q} = \frac{a+c}{b+d}$, the mediant of the two endpoints.
 These will always be reduced fractions.
 The sizes of the numerators and denominators imply that these choices will give us intervals satisfying Requirement 1.
 Also, every reduced fraction will show up as an endpoint of an interval, which is Requirement 2.
 It all works out very well, and people who were previously familiar with Stern-Brocot would say this is the most natural way to arrange reduced slopes into a binary search structure[^7].
 This is the correct way to search for the next slope.

 If you want to learn more about the Stern-Brocot tree, and its relation to continued fractions and best rational approximations, I recommend you read [this][cpalg-stern-brocot] from algmyr, adamant, and others on cp-algorithms, and this [other interesting article][adamant-cfrac] written by adamant.
 It is widely applicable and a good thing to know about.

 ---